In this article

 Your liver is responsible for breaking down potentially toxic substances, including alcohol.
 When you drink alcohol, different enzymes in your liver break it down to remove it from the body.
 When you consume more than your liver can properly process, alcohol and its byproducts can hurt your liver.

-This typically takes the form of extra fat in your liver, but it can lead to inflammation and the accumulation of scar tissue in time.
+The initial liver damage usually takes the form of extra fat stored in the liver, but can lead to inflammation (hepatitis) and the accumulation of scar tissue (cirrhosis) in time.

 The early stages of liver damage from alcohol typically have no symptoms.
 If you have early stages of liver damage from alcohol, you may not even realize it.